 Why would you want to do this?

-- If you vary your application you will be able to enroll as soon as you have submitted your variation – you will not need to wait for the Home Office to make a decision on your previous immigration application.
+- If you vary your application you will be able to enrol as soon as you have submitted your variation – you will not need to wait for the Home Office to make a decision on your previous immigration application.

 - You will only be asking the Home Office for one immigration decision – this means that you will only pay the fee for one immigration application.